Alternative Treks to Machu Picchu

 Explore Our ToursFrom Glaciers to Villages: The Alternative Treks Await

 Skip the crowds and dive deeper into the Andes.
-The Lares and Salkantay treks are the ultimate alternative treks to the Inca Trail.
+The Lares Trek and Salkantay treks are the ultimate alternative treks to the Inca Trail.
 Get close to the wilderness, more authentic, and the living cultures from the Andes.
 Along the way you’ll discover turquoise jewels like Humantay Lake, cross beneath the towering Salkantay Glacier, and share moments with weaving communities in the Lares Valley.
 These journeys take you off the beaten path, where nature and tradition reveal Peru in its purest form.

 Top Alternative Treks